reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-We declare our main Class as below:
+We declare our main class as below:

 ```java
 @RepeatableCompany